theroadhouse/Meteor-cordova/README.md

 This package consists of multiple features:
 * Running Meteor in Cordova on a device
 * Allow appcache to work
-* Fallback url if meteor cant load - when using appcache this would be the case until appcache is initialized
+* ~~Fallback url if meteor cant load - when using appcache this would be the case until appcache is initialized~~ *(working on a fallback model on the runtime branch)*
 * Allowing Meteor to interact with Cordova and plugins

 #Getting started